 Bellevue Literary Press

 1. A pledge to reconvene again, widening the event to include more stakeholders.

-2. An open letter to Independent Media, asking them to please re-consider the simply choice of which booksellers they link to in news coverage of literature.
-To read the open letter and add your own signature please CLICK HERE.
+2. An open letter to independent media, asking them to please re-consider the simply choice of which booksellers they link to in news coverage of literature.

 Fiction and poetry, those most intimate of art forms, have lost their centrality in the cultural conversation.
 Things have gotten too big, too public, and fiction and poetry are by their nature small and private: the solitary writer, the solitary reader, the profound connection between the two.
 The writer can’t case the market and simultaneously pursue his or her individual vision.
 The writer is more than a mere content provider.
 And so the writer is by and large being left behind.